-2022 season has finally reached its final match.
+Only the final round remains for the 2022 season.
 How far has the penetration and construction of the new playing style progressed?
 And what kind of growth do they envision for Tokyo's future?
-We invited sports writer Atsushi Iio to interview Coach Albert and have him summarize this season.
+With sports writer Atsushi Iio as the interviewer, we asked coach Albert Puig Ortoneda to review this season.

 Q, the first season of adventure in Tokyo is about to end.
 What kind of response and feeling do you have before the final match, currently in 6th place in the league?